 Examples of Workflow Automation Software

-Notice that this list of software contains some tools that are primarily project management software that have great automation features.
-The others are dedicated workflow tools that will give you more workflow-related features.
-Now, let's compare workflow automation software vs project management software.
+Notice that this list of software contains some tools that are primarily known as project management software, but which have great automation features.
+The others are dedicated workflow apps that will give you more workflow-related features.

 What is project management software?